Trump Guts Requirement That Employer Health Plans Pay For Birth Control

 "A lot of women will retain birth control coverage," Palanker says, "but there will be a lot of women who will lose that coverage."

 That means they'll find themselves paying out of pocket.
-A one-month's supply of birth control pills can cost anywhere from $4 to $55 or more, according to GoodRX.com.
+A one-month supply of birth control pills can cost anywhere from $4 to $55 or more, according to GoodRX.com.

-Longer-acting contraception, like an IUD, can cost more than $1,000, says Sarah Lipton-Lubet, a vice-president of the National Partnership for Women and Families.
+Longer-acting contraception, like an intrauterine device, can cost more than $1,000, says Sarah Lipton-Lubet, a vice president at the National Partnership for Women and Families.
 She says the new rule is a tool for discrimination against women.

 "Women shouldn't be denied access to basic health care based on their employers' religious beliefs," she says.
 "We all have the right to our religious beliefs.
 But the way that this rule treats religion is really an excuse to discriminate."